gsipe-workshop/gsipe-workshop.github.io/_pages/First_GSIPE_Conference.md

 - Schedule

 The event will go from 9 am on Friday 3rd of February 2023 to Saturday 4th of February afternoon.
-A conference apero will take place on Friday evening.
+A conference apéro will take place on Friday evening.
 The detailed schedule will be made available very soon.

 - Travel grant